nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

-Another interesting hierachy which can be used is when we have a single parent context with multiple children contexts where each child context forms sibling relationship with other contexts.
+Another interesting hierachy which can be used is when we have a single parent context with multiple children contexts where each child context forms sibling relationship with other child contexts.

-The rule for sibling contexts is that single sibling context **cannot** access _beans_ defined in other sibling contexts.
+The rule for sibling contexts is that **_beans_ in one sibling context cannot access _beans_ defined in other sibling contexts**.

-Let us see how would main class look like now.
+Let us see how the main class for this case looks like.

 ```java
 @SpringBootConfiguration